o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 ---

 The Open 3D Engine Asset Bundler is driven by a command-line tool called `AssetBundlerBatch`.
 This tool manages seed lists, asset lists, comparisons, and asset bundles.
 The asset bundler is **not** used to compile assets into the format used by the bundler for distribution - that is the role of the Asset Processor.
 Before running the Asset Bundler, make sure that you:
-+  Enable each platform assets should be bundled for.
++  Enable each platform for which assets should be bundled.
 Enabled platforms are managed by editing the `dev/AssetProcessorPlatformConfig.ini` file in your project.
 + Run the Asset Processor to ensure that assets and their metadata are up to date.

 See the [Asset Bundler Concepts and Terms](/docs/user-guide/packaging/asset-bundler/concepts/) or [Glossary](/docs/user-guide/appendix/glossary/) for definitions of terms used in this reference.